-The majority of the NB Timberlands' sales of spruce and fir sawlogs and pulpwood are directed towards the lumber mill and pulp and paper mill owned by Twin Rivers, making Twin Rivers Acadian's largest customer.
+A portion of the NB Timberlands' sales of spruce and fir sawlogs and pulpwood are directed towards the lumber mill and pulp and paper mill owned by Twin Rivers, making Twin Rivers Acadian's largest customer.
 Twin Rivers acquired certain property and assets from Fraser Papers in April 2010, including fibre supply agreements with Acadian.

-Approximately 21% and 18% of Acadian's total sales for the years ended December 31, 2020 and December 31, 2019, respectively, were derived from sales to facilities owned by Twin Rivers.
+Approximately 18% and 21% of Acadian's total sales for the years ended December 31, 2021, and December 31, 2020, respectively, were derived from sales to facilities owned by Twin Rivers.